MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-innerunique.md

 |1|val1.2|1|val1.4|

 * Kusto is optimized to push filters that come after the `join`, towards the appropriate join side, left or right, when possible.
 * Sometimes, the flavor used is **innerunique** and the filter is propagated to the left side of the join.
-The flavor will be automatically propagated and the keys that apply to that filter will always appear in the output.
+The flavor is automatically propagated and the keys that apply to that filter appear in the output.
-* Use the example above and add a filter `where value == "val1.2" `.
-It will always give the second result and will never give the first result for the datasets:
+* Use the previous example and add a filter `where value == "val1.2" `.
+It gives the second result and will never give the first result for the datasets:

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA5WOwQrCMAyG73uKn54UitDqadInEQ+ThVlXUqytMvDhjXUM9GYCCfxJvj+BMrKBQ99lyVOg1UhTixB50Lh3oVCLW06ehzXQQOJQq9FQMjYbo/Q8WCSrRDnum/CG2//gv6yt4L+V3UzPpnniEj1j9NyLi2emVNhfC9WLbGuLskCT7D7OlOhjC+eWX18MNThdAwEAAA==" target="_blank">Run the query</a>